 Make sure not to change out the gauze until after that first hour, unless you have heavy and persistent bleeding.
 If you do have bleeding that doesn’t stop, put the new gauze in place for 30 minutes and then switch it out.
 After that, change the gauze every 30 to 45 minutes.

-Here some symptoms you’ll probably see in the first day:
+Here are some symptoms you’ll probably see on the first day:

 - Persistent bleeding